You Will Need

 Step 13: Mark out the cavity.

-Keep the front cover to the side and mark out a rectangle for the cavity in the book stack.
+Measure and draw a rectangle where the cavity will be.
 The walls should be an inch thick on all sides.

 Step 14: Cut the cavity top with a box cutter.

-The red highlights show where your cuts should start and end.
+The red highlights show what the cuts should look like.

-Step 15: Remove all the pages that were completely cut out.
+Step 15: Remove all the paper that's completely cut out.

-Peel out all the paper that's been cut clean through on all 4 sides.
+Peel out all the paper that's been cut free.
 This may be only a dozen or so sheets.
 Any paper still attached to the book can stay where it is.

-Why do this first cut by hand, when you're taking the stack over to the scroll saw next?
+Why do this cutting by hand, when you're taking the stack over to the scroll saw next?
 Well, it's notoriously hard to cut straight on a scroll saw.
-The rectangle you've just cut out will provide a guide that's more accurate and easier to follow than drawn lines.
+The rectangle you've just cut out will provide a guide that's easier to follow than drawn lines.